-B: immediately turn around and go back to get it
+B Immediately turn around and go back to fetch it?

-C: carry on and leave it at home because you don’t think they’ll need it anyway.
+C Carry on regardless because you don’t think they’ll need it anyway?

 2) You’re running late for work and school.
 Your child’s waiting by the front door when you realise they haven’t taken their usual preventer inhaler (the one they need to take every day as prescribed).
 Do you:

-A: chase around looking for it, panic about the time, then rush out without getting them to take it
+A Chase around looking for it, panic about the time, then rush out without getting them to use it?

-B: call your child back in to take it, and encourage them to rinse out their mouth afterwards
+B Call your child back in to use it, and encourage them to rinse out their mouth afterwards?

 3) You get a call from your child’s asthma nurse or GP inviting your child for their regular asthma review.
 Do you:

-A: add it to the ‘to do’ list for later – you’ve got so many things to get to first!
+A Add it to the ‘to do’ list for later – you’ve got so many things to do first?

 4) Your child is wheezing and coughing more than usual.
 Do you:

-A: give them their reliever inhaler to take, try not to worry, and tell yourself you’ll keep an eye on them
+A Suggest they use their reliever inhaler, try not to worry, and tell yourself you’ll keep an eye on them?

-B: watch while they take their reliever inhaler, ask if they’ve been around any of their asthma triggers, and check their written asthma action plan to see what you should do next
+B Watch while they use their reliever inhaler, ask if they’ve been exposed to any of their asthma triggers, and check their written asthma action plan to see what you should do next?